All Episodes

 So we expect the health care vote to take place on Thursday.

-We continue looking for alternative free market conservative solutions that in this interim period might be added to this bill.
+We continue looking for alternative, free market, conservative solutions that in this interim period might be added to this bill.

 Dr. Josh Umber is with Atlas MD out of Wichita, Kansas.

-I mean, they're broke by the time they're 30, and it takes a long time or to recoup this money.
+And it takes a long time to recoup this money.

-Is it possible using this all inclusive model of Dr. Umber for them to make more money in their business by not having insurance companies dictate what they charge?
+Is it possible using this all-inclusive model of Dr. Umber for them to make more money in their business by not having insurance companies dictate what they charge?

 Oh, absolutely.

-Um again, I want to stress the point that these were multi-specialty.
+Again, I want to stress the point that these were multi-specialty.

-I want your your listeners to imagine being able to go have their, you know, everything from the chiropractor to the general practitioner and the orthopedist all in one spot.
+I want your listeners to imagine being able to go have their, you know, everything from the chiropractor to the general practitioner and the orthopedist all in one spot.

 Particularly important for the chronically ill and the elderly.

-Uh in other words, maybe doing certain procedures in the office versus in a hospital.
+In other words, maybe doing certain procedures in the office versus in a hospital.

 Right.